Skip to content

 Cast iron Dutch ovens are cast from iron ore whose melting point is 1,535 Degrees Celsius.
 The iron would be heated a few hundred degrees higher so there is time to pour the iron into the mold before the iron cools and solidifies.

-More information about what Dutch ovens are made of is in my article.
+Learn about what Dutch ovens are made of in this OvenSpot article.

 Pros